-2. Completion of a specified program of general education.
+2. Completion of the Shared Curriculum.

-All students must complete a program of general education, as described in the "General Education" chapter of this Catalog.
-The general education program of the College of Liberal Arts sets the standard for the University.
-Students should note the variations in the general education requirements for the professional schools, and for the education certification program within the College of Liberal Arts.
-The general education program specifically required by the College of Liberal Arts and by each professional school are given at the beginning of the Catalog chapter describing each area.
+All students must complete the Shared Curriculum, as described in the "Shared Curriculum" chapter of this Catalog.
+The Shared Curriculum of the College of Liberal Arts sets the standard for the University.
+Students should note the variations in the Shared Curriculum requirements for the professional schools, and for the education certification program within the College of Liberal Arts.
+The Shared Curriculum requirements specifically required by the College of Liberal Arts and by each professional school are given in a table in the Shared Curriculum section of this Catalog.